INTRODUCTION

 Then: “What’s the smallest version of that?”
 (Open the draft; write two sentences; stop.)

-If heavy material came up, don’t end with a big interpretive flourish.
+Don’t end with a big interpretive flourish.
 End with stabilization.

 “What do you need after this—water, a walk, a text to someone safe?”